Debbie Kruger

 But by 1980 things had changed, and continued to change.
 I'd graduated from high school and started travelling overseas.
 By the time I got back to Sydney in late 1980 the radio scenario was quite different.
 Two new FM stations had joined the fray — 2MMM FM and 2DAY FM — and many of the top DJs who had left 2SM already started turning up on the FM airwaves.
 I resolutely ignored the new FM stations for as long as possible.
 Particularly as 2SM put in a fine effort in 1981, due largely to Ian MacRae and the Hon Nick and their Royal Wedding hijinx.

 I was still a 2SM girl at heart, and hung on tenaciously.
 But then Ian MacRae left at the end of April 1982 and the only ones left were David White and George Moore.
-I wrote a long letter to George, sharing in great detail my history of 2SM-aholicism, my experiences and memories, and told him that if he were to leave the station then I would have to give it up, too.
-He later confessed my letter had struck such a chord that he had been carrying it around in his suitcase for months.
-Nevertheless, in April 1983 George Moore left 2SM and almost immediately started on air at 2DAY FM.
-Sadly, reluctantly, I went with him.
+I wrote a long letter to George, sharing in great detail my history of 2SMaholicism, my experiences and memories, and told him that if he were to leave the station then I would have to give it up, too.
+I still have my original draft of that letter, six A4 pages of impassioned handwriting, and in reading it 30 years later, what comes through is that I was taking this personally.
+All my favourite DJs had left me, and I didn't want George to leave me, too.
+Unashamed, I share excerpts of this letter now.
+Just click on the "Dear George" clip below to read more.

 After the demise of 2SM as I knew and loved it, the Hon Nick Jones wrote an article for the Sydney Morning Herald Guide which I have hung on to all these years because it said it all.
 If you don't mind the yellowed paper, click the image at right to read it.
-(You'll need Adobe Acrobat Reader)
+Newspaper article by the Hon Nick

 Through the 1980s and 1990s 2SM underwent many transformations — talk back, country music, you name it.
-There was a period in the mid-'80s when 2SM experienced new glory with the "Rock of the '80s," (which then Program Director Ian Grace pointed out to me in an email you can read on the Feedback page), but by then I was long gone.
+There was a period in the mid-'80s when 2SM experienced new glory with the "Rock of the '80s," (which then Program Director Ian Grace pointed out to me in an email you can read here on the Feedback page), but by then I was long gone.

 In 1996 Rod Muir took over management and programming of 2SM with the intention of reviving the 2SM of the 1970s, denim logo and all.
 At that time rock historian Glenn A Baker wrote a media release with a decent history of the station that beautifully encapsulates all I have related here and more.
 There was a lot of goodwill for 2SM's revival, but it didn't work.
 FM radio was too entrenched, and times had changed.